cesarwen/active-summing-mixer/README.md

 | 200 ohm Ressitors                       | 4 |
 |                                         |   |

-In order to increase or decrease the mount of inputs, adjust the amount of 200 ohm Ressitors, 100k potentiometers and p2 female jacks
+In order to increase or decrease the quantity of inputs, adjust the amount of 200 ohm Ressitors, 100k potentiometers and p2 female jacks

 ## For mono ASM
 ### Result: